-There are plenty of close-in sources of greenspace as well.
-River trails and boardwalks skirt the banks of the Congaree so closely that, if you’re quiet, you can sneak up on the river otters that play in the deep shady pools.
-Right across the river from downtown, the Cayce Riverwalk Park offers 12 miles ADA accessible pathway that overlook the Congaree.
-As you stroll, keep an eye out for the hand-carved wooden animal sculptures that call this riverwalk home.
-If the weather’s hot, head to Saluda Shoals to rent a canoe or kayak and jump into the Saluda River to cool off—it stays close to 65 degrees all summer long.
+You don't have to travel far when you're in need of fresh air and wide-open spaces, because there are plenty of nearby pockets of nature as well.
+In the heart of downtown, river trails and boardwalks skirt the banks of the Congaree so closely that, if you’re quiet, you can sneak up on the river otters that play in the deep shady pools.
+Experience it for yourself right across the river at Cayce Riverwalk Park.
+With 12 miles ADA-accessible pathway that overlook the Congaree, you'll want to keep an eye out for the hand-carved wooden animal sculptures that call this riverwalk home.
+If the weather’s too hot, you can always head to Saluda Shoals to rent a canoe or kayak and jump into the Saluda River to cool off—it stays close to 65 degrees all summer long.

 Riverbanks Zoo and Botanical Garden isn’t just an award-winning zoological park.
-The 70-acre Botanical Garden is separated in themed garden rooms; there’s also a splashpad for kids and a paved pathway that leads past historic ruins.
-And while it’s not officially a park, take the time to stroll through the University of South Carolina’s Horseshoe, where 200-year-old buildings hem magnificent magnolias, historic statues and a deep green lawn.
+There’s a splash pad for the kids called Waterfall Junction, a paved pathway that leads past historic ruins, and of course, the 70-acre Botanical Garden that's separated into themed garden rooms.
+And while it’s not officially a park, take the time to stroll through the University of South Carolina’s Horseshoe, where 200-year-old buildings hem magnificent magnolias, historic statues, and a deep green lawn.